mapbox/mapbox-plugins-android/README.md

 Splitting specific functionality into plugins makes our Map SDK lighter and nimble for you to use, and it also lets us iterate faster.
 We can release plugins more often than the SDK, which requires a slower pace due to its larger codebase.

 Also, because it's easier to build a plugin than a SDK feature, it's easier to [contribute plugins](https://github.com/mapbox/mapbox-plugins-android#contributing).

+## Contributing

+We welcome contributions to this plugin repository!

+If you're interested in building and sharing your own plugin, please read [the contribution guide](https://github.com/mapbox/mapbox-plugins-android/blob/master/CONTRIBUTING.md) to learn how to get started.